manila/manic.so/blog/03-23-2024-docusarus-webmentions.md

 ---
 layout: post
-title: "Docusarus Webmentions"
+title: "Docusaurus Webmentions"
 date: 2024-03-23
 authors: [manila]
 tags: [indieweb]
-slug: blog/docusarus-webmentions
+slug: blog/docusaurus-webmentions
 ---

 A [Webmention](https://www.w3.org/TR/webmention/) is a way to notify websites when a link to a website is posted on a different website.